Obsidian AI Second Brain that ACTUALLY Works! (Codex, Claude Code)

 Thesis

 Obsidian AI Second Brain that ACTUALLY Works!
-(Codex, Claude Code) teaches a practical creative automation move: Eric Michaud walks through the Obsidian second-brain system he uses daily, split into three parts: a provider-agnostic local vault of markdown files with front-matter tags, a strict separation between a 'human' folder for verbatim ideas and a 'machine' side that AI agents (Codex, Claude Code) manage via an instructions file, and an intelligence layer built from daily notes that surfaces which actions actually drive results.
+(Codex, Claude Code) teaches a practical coding-agent workflow move: Eric Michaud walks through the Obsidian second-brain system he uses daily, split into three parts: a provider-agnostic local vault of markdown files with front-matter tags, a strict separation between a 'human' folder for verbatim ideas and a 'machine' side that AI agents (Codex, Claude Code) manage via an instructions file, and an intelligence layer built from daily notes that surfaces which actions actually drive results.

 The goal is not to remember the video.
 The goal is to extract the operating principle, tie it to timestamped evidence, test how far the claim transfers, and make something reusable.